THE VIQUESNEY DOUGHBOY MINIATURES

 The 11.5" plaster version was also available as a table lamp.

-The Doughboy candlestick was another variation of the 11.5" cast lead statuette, with a candle cup mounted atop the grenade hand.
+The Doughboy candlestick was another variation of the 11.5" cast lead statuette, with a wooden candle cup mounted atop the grenade hand.
 There was also an incense burner version that came with a special tray that fit under the base.
 The smoke would waft out holes drilled into the tops of the tree stumps.

 |